Law Society Mediation Program

 - mediation session of up to three hours.

-$825 (including GST) per party - this includes a Law Society administration charge of $165 (the old fees apply to all requests and referrals received prior to 1 January 2011).
+$825 (including GST) per party - this includes a Law Society administration charge of $165.

 If the mediation session extends beyond the initial three hours, the parties will be charged at an hourly rate as determined in the preliminary conference.

 The mediation fee is refundable if a party withdraws prior to the preliminary conference.
-If the withdrawal occurs after the preliminary conference and before the mediation session, half the mediation fee is refundable.
+If the withdrawal occurs after the preliminary conference and before the mediation session, 50% of the mediation fee is refundable.
 These fees may be subject to change.

-Where a party is not an actual person (such as an organisation or company) it will need to be represented by a properly authorised person with authority to settle the matter, within any range that can reasonably be anticipated.
+Where a party is not an actual person (such as an organisation or company) it will need to be represented by a properly authorised person with authority to settle the matter.
 Parties may have one or more persons, including a solicitor, to assist and advise them during the mediation.

 How to apply